About the Cape Elizabeth School Building Project

 Citizen, Former Fire Marshall

-Elected Officials Who Support the “Middle Ground”
+Elected Officials Who Supported the “Middle Ground”

 Elizabeth Scrifes